 Rockville Little Theatre presents “She Stoops to Conquer.”
 8 p.m.
 May 6 and 7; 2 p.m.
 May 1 and 8 at F. Scott Fitzgerald Theatre, 603 Edmonston Drive.
 This Oliver Goldsmith romp of mistaken identities has delighted audiences for over two centuries.
 Directed by Jennifer Georgia.
 Tickets are $22; $20

-Stay home and stay healthy, and improve your English, with free online seminars from the Rockville Senior Center in January.
+Stay home and stay healthy with free online seminars from the Rockville Senior Center in May and June.
 Register with the course number at www.rockvillemd.gov/registration.
 Learn about 60-plus programs, courses, activities and services at www.rockvillemd.gov/seniorcenter or by calling 240-314-8800.
-See the “Adults 60+” recreation guide at www.rockvillemd.gov/life for
+See the “Adults 60+” recreation guide at www.rockvillemd.gov/life for more information.

 Most Recent Articles

 Members of the Rockville Mayor and Council and the Montgomery County Council will hold a vigil Friday for those slain this week in an elementary school shooting in Uvalde, Texas.
 “We are tired of ‘thoughts and prayers’ and we are